ninaleo/ransut-core/docs/10-Project-management/project-plan.md

-# Template - Project Plam
+# Template of Project Plan

 1. Assignment background and basis, goals and tasks, delimitations and connections, result
 2. Project organization: introduction, responsibilities and decision-making process